MrAMS/ubuntu-gnome-ctrl-command-remap/README.md

-# Ctrl/Command Keyboard Remap for Ubuntu Gnome Desktop
+# ⌘ Command Keyboard Remap for Ubuntu Gnome Desktop

 **Use Win+C/Win+V like ⌘ Command for copy/paste on both GUI Apps and Gnome Terminals**